Linda8-lang/Linda8-lang/README.md

 - 👋 Hi, I’m @Linda
-- 👀 I’m interested in coding.
+- 👀 I’m interested in data analysis
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Business analytics
-- 💞️ I’m looking to collaborate on event listeners and handlers.
+- 💞️ I’m looking to collaborate on predective modeling
 - 📫 How to reach me ...

 <!---